-In case you have been recently diagnosed with diabetes, for sure you want to know how to take care of yourself.
-Of course, you probably know that you need to have control over the blood sugar levels in order to feel better.
+In case someone has been recently diagnosed with diabetes, for sure everyone wants to know how to take care of themselves.
+Of course, we probably know that we need to have control over our blood sugar levels in order to feel better.

-However, you need to know what to ask your doctor, but that can be impossible especially if you do not know much about this condition.
+However, we need to know what to ask our doctor, but that can be impossible especially if we do not know much about this condition.

 According to recommendations of AACE, i.e., American Association of Clinical Endocrinologists HbA1c of 6.5 percent or less, fasting blood sugar level of less than 110 mg or dl, and below 140 mg or dl 2 hours after a meal.

 People that have type 1 diabetes need to use insulin since their bodies do not produce it anymore.
 On the other hand, people that have type 2 diabetes need insulin in order to control their blood sugar levels.
-Talk to your doctor to find out more.

 This question is important in order to understand the role of diet in diabetes.

 9. Does Diabetes Mean I Have to Stop Eating My Favorite Food?